mdn/curriculum/curriculum/3-extensions/3-web-apis.md

 Learning outcomes:

-- General concepts
+- General concepts:

-  - Understand the different types of video and audio formats
+  - Understand the different types of video and audio formats.

-  - Understand codecs
+  - Understand codecs.

-  - Understand key functionality associated with audio and video — play, pause, stop, seeking backwards and forwards, duration, current time
+  - Understand key functionality associated with audio and video — play, pause, stop, seeking backward and forward, duration, and current time.

   > **Notes**:
   >
   > - This set of conformance criteria does not expect a successful student to understand all of the web platform's video and audio-related APIs in detail.
-There is a lot of functionality in this category, and learning it all upfront would not be practical or particularly useful: some of the functionality is for very niche use cases, and students are encouraged to learn more as part of their constant learning, or when the need arises.
+There is a lot of functionality in this category, and learning it all upfront would not be practical or particularly useful.
+Some of the functionality is for niche use cases, and students are encouraged to learn more as part of their constant learning, or when the need arises.
   >
-  >   - For now, students would be expected to understand the concepts behind video and audio on the web, the basic core API functionality, and the purpose of some of the more advanced APIs.
+  > - For now, you are expected to understand the concepts behind video and audio on the web, the basic core API functionality, and the purpose of some of the more advanced APIs.

-- Using the HTMLMediaElement API to build a basic custom media player
+- Using the `HTMLMediaElement` API to build a basic custom media player:

   - Understand why you'd do this — your target audience might have specific needs not addressed by the browser defaults.

-  - One good example is that some browser default controls are not very accessible by the keyboard.
+  - One good example is that some browser default controls are not very keyboard accessible.

   - Another is that you might just want a consistent UI design across browsers.

-- Using media streams/getUserMedia to capture video and audio from a local device
+- Using media streams/`getUserMedia()` to capture video and audio from a local device.

-- Handling common errors related to media delivery
+- Handling common errors related to media delivery:

-  - Using `<source>` elements to handle multiple formats
+  - Using `<source>` elements to handle multiple formats.

-  - Using the correct MIME type
+  - Using the correct MIME type.

-  - Showing fallback content if the media is not supported
+  - Showing fallback content if the media is not supported.

-- Understand the purpose of other video and audio APIs, including the Web Audio API, Media Stream Recording API, and Media Source Extensions API
+- Understand the purpose of other video and audio APIs, including the Web Audio API, Media Stream Recording API, and Media Source Extensions API.

 Resources: